Summer Session UCSC Program

 ECON-3453-R21 - Law and Economics

-Rose Hill: MTWTh, 01:00PM - 04:00PMThis course applies microeconomic analysis to traditional areas of legal study, such as contract, property, tort, and criminal law.
+R - Rose Hill: MTWR, 01:00PM - 04:00PMThis course applies microeconomic analysis to traditional areas of legal study, such as contract, property, tort, and criminal law.
 The approach applies the "rational choice" framework used in economics to analyze the purpose, effect, and genesis of laws.
 Attention is paid to the effect of legal structures on economic efficiency.
 Economic analysis of law is one of the fastest-growing and most influential areas of both economic and legal scholarship.
 This course is of value to both the general economist and students planning to attend law school.

 CRN: 14984